canvasxyz/canvas/docs/index.md

   </div>
   <div :class="$style.colLeft">

-Every application is defined as a contract, a virtual backend with  `models` and `actions`.
+Canvas is a conflict-free replicated object (CRO), similar to CRDTs like Y.js, with the ability to write application logic inside the object.

-- Models define your database schema.
+Your application logic goes inside `actions` on the JS class, where each action has access to a multiwriter relational database.

-- Actions define mutations that users can make to the database, like API routes.
+Actions sync between peers using event sourcing, so every peer can validate the history of your application, without a central server.

-Because actions are embedded in the database, every peer can validate the history of your application, without a central server.
+Users log in through `signers`, which are used to authenticate their actions.
+Each signer is a DID, so you can use Ethereum, ATProto, or services like Clerk and Privy for login.

-Now, run your app from the command line:
+Applications run across platforms, using IndexedDB in the browser or SQLite/Postgres in Node.js.

 ```sh
 canvas run contract.ts --topic example.xyz